Jaduli/AI-Storyteller/README.md

 AI USAGE INFORMATION

 The application has been made in VSCode with GitHub Copilot (free version for TUNI students) tuned on.
 Model used is GPT-5 mini.
-Copilot has helped with commenting, debugging, autocompletion, CSS, and generating useful functions such as for text trimming.
+Copilot has helped with commenting, debugging, autocompletion, CSS, and generating useful functions such as for trimming text.
 AI has NOT been used in the overall structure, project idea, or technology selection.

 Prompts for story generation (in backend/default_prompts.py) have been improved with the help of ChatGPT-5.
 As FAISS is a new technology for me, ChatGPT-5 has also been used to help generate and understand code found in backend/database.py.